flaper87/mongodb-pythonvm/README.rst

 Contributing
 ============

-If you think this project might be useful or simply want to have fun playing with mongodb and python then feel free to write me or simply fork the project and send pull requests.
+If you think this project might be useful or If you simply want to have fun playing with mongodb and python together then feel free to write me or simply fork the project and send me pull requests.